-- Urgent care is in the "patient satisfaction" business-in consumer eyes comparable to retailers, restaurants, and other service providers. - Successful urgent care centers depend on repeat business and positive word of mouth. - Patients who don't like the experience provided, don't value it, or don't think it meets their needs or expectations won't come back.
+- Urgent care is in the "patient satisfaction" business-in consumer eyes comparable to retailers, restaurants, banks and other service providers. - Long-term success requires capturing repeat business and generating positive word of mouth. - Patients evaluate the quality of their urgent care visit based on clinical outcomes and their feelings about the experience. - Patients who don't like the experience provided, don't value it, or don't think it meets their needs or expectations won't come back.